Polymer/old-docs-site/platform/node_bind.md

 ## Binding types

 The meaning of the binding name is interpreted by the node on which `bind()` is called.
+Some elements have special properties which can be two-way data bound:

-- `Text` node only handles bindings on the `textContent` property.
+- `Text` node - only handles bindings on its `textContent` property.
-- `HTMLInputElement` handles bindings on the `value` and `checked` properties as two-way.
+- `HTMLInputElement` - handles bindings on its `value` and `checked` properties.
+- `HTMLTextareaElement` - handles bindings on its `value` property.
+- `HTMLSelectElement` - handles bindings on its `selectedIndex` property.

-- All other elements handle bindings to attributes.
+**All other elements handle bindings to attributes**.

 ### Text nodes